MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-7-Labeling-Advertising-Malt-Beverages/subpart-C-Labeling-Requirements-Malt-Beverages/section-7.27.md

 ##### § 7.27 Net contents. #####

-(a) Net contents shall be stated as follows:
+(a) Net contents shall be stated in standard U.S. measure as follows, and the equivalent metric measure may also be stated:

 (1) If less than 1 pint, in fluid ounces, or fractions of a pint.